Boer foreign volunteers: Russian volunteers

 However, through several hundred Russians who did make their way to fight for the Transvaal, upon arriving they were often shocked by the corruption of the Transvaal government, its state of disorganization, and the casual brutality of the Afrikaners towards blacks.
 One Russian volunteer, Yevgeny Augustus, wrote that the Transvaal had become "a paradise for adventurers and rogues of all kinds" as thousands of men from all over the world, many of them disreputable, arrived in the Transvaal to fight in the war.
 The majority of the Russians who fought for the Transvaal were Russian Jews who come before the war to take advantage of the booming economic conditions caused by the Witwatersrand Gold Rush.
 The largest Jewish population in the Russian Empire was in the "Pale of Settlement" which consisted of what is now modern central and eastern Poland, Lithuania, Latvia, Belarus, western and central Ukraine and Moldova, so most of the "Russian" Jews in the Transvaal did not come from what is now modern Russia.
 Many of the Russian volunteers who arrived after the war started were antisemitic and refused to serve alongside the Jews already living in the Transvaal who volunteered to fight for their adopted country, leading to the two groups being segregated.
 Benzion Aaron, a Russian Jewish financier living in Johannesburg who was a friend of President Kruger founded the Jewish Ambulance Corps to take care of the wounded.
 Two Russian Jewish volunteers, Josef Segal and Wolf Jacobson were renowned for their skills as scouts.

 Greek volunteers

-Quite a few Greeks have joined as foreign volunteers to the Boers.
+Andre Wessels counts 14 Greeks who joined as foreign volunteers for the Boers.
+However, Evangelos Mantzaris notes that the number must've been higher.
+A 1902 photograph shows at least 27 Greeks on the Boers' side.
+Furthermore, a Greek veteran of the Anglo-Boer War (Captain Chrysovelonis) recounts at least 60 Greeks who partook in the war on the side of the Boers.

+The most notable Greek in the war was John Costas, who fought in various battles, including Spion Kop and Paardeberg.He was taken prisoner after the Boers were defeated.
+During his captivity, Costas was taken to POW camps in British Ceylon.
+Like all the other volunteers, Costas joined the Boers out of his love for freedom.
+He was called “the hero of Modder River” because of his invaluable contribution to the Boer cause during that battle.
+South Africa honoured him for his services by erecting a statue of him in his native village of Lia, in Greece.